-My husband and I are still adjusting to the changes brought on by our kids reaching adulthood but I think we’ve made good progress.
+My husband and I are still adjusting to the changes brought on by emptynesthood but I think we’ve made good progress.
 We don’t seem to be as depressed and worried.
 Our evenings are usually pretty quiet, and since its just the two of us, every night seems like date night.

-The afternoon of the third day, we finally reached our destination.
+The afternoon of the third day, we finally reached our destination in Fulton, Texas.
 The weather was beautiful and we were able to tend to our business as well as visit with family.